 This may be done by total internal reflection and continuous refraction.

-There are three types of optical fibres which are classified on the basis of the mode by which they propagate light.These are:
+There are three types of fiber optics which are classified on the basis of the mode by which they propagate light.These are:

 Single mode or mono mode step index fibre has a very thin core of about 5 μm diameter and has a relatively larger cladding (of glass or plastic).Since it has a very thin core,a strong monochromatic light source i.e,a laser source has to be used to send light signals through it.It can carry more than TV channels or 14000 phone calls.